shcherbak-ai/contextgem/CONTRIBUTING.md

 - You modified any parameters in LLM API calls
 - You're writing a new test that calls the LLM API
 - The existing cassettes are no longer compatible with your changes
+- You made changes to local LLM API interactions (requires Ollama and LM Studio installed on your system)

 #### How to Re-record Cassettes